cyberbotics/webots/docs/guide/webots-cloud.md

 This performance metrics is a scalar value which allows to compare the performance of different participant against the same challenge.
 Several examples of benchmarks are provided on the [robotbenchmark](https://robotbenchmark.net) website

 Please note that for now, there are no fundamental differences between **benchmarks** and **demos** but we are working on implementing metrics into benchmarks as soon as possible.
-Other types of simulations, like contests will also be added in the future.
+Other types of simulations, like competitions will also be added in the future.

 #### Dockerfile